Azure/azure-sdk-for-net/eng/common/TestResources/New-TestResources.ps1.md

 ```

 ### -ProvisionerApplicationId
-Optional Application ID of the Azure Active Directory service princilal to use for
+Optional Application ID of the Azure Active Directory service principal to use for
-privisioning the test resources.
+provisioning the test resources.
 If not, specified New-TestResources.ps1 uses the
 context of the caller to provision.

-If specified, the pProvisioner Application principal would benefit from the following
+If specified, the Provisioner Application principal would benefit from the following
 permissions to the Microsoft Graph API:

   - 'Application.Read.All' in order to query AAD to obtain the 'TestApplicaitonOid'

   - 'Application.ReadWrite.OwnedBy' in order to create the Test Application principal
-     or grant an existing principal ownership of the resource group assocaited with
+     or grant an existing principal ownership of the resource group associated with
      the test resources.

 If the provisioner does not have these permissions, it can still be used with